Cardinality Estimation (SQL Server)

 LEGACY_CARDINALITY_ESTIMATION to have the whole database use the older CE, or just a specific query, while retaining the improvements in the query optimizer.

 For the finest control, you could force the SQL system to use the plan that was generated with the older CE during your testing.
 After you pin your preferred plan, you can set your whole database to use the latest compatibility level and CE.
 The option is elaborated next.

 The query store gives you different ways that you can force the system to use a particular query plan:

-In the SSMS, expand your Query Store node, right-click Top Resource Consuming Nodes, and then click View Top Resource Consuming Nodes.
+In Management Studio, expand your Query Store node, right-click Top Resource Consuming Nodes, and then click View Top Resource Consuming Nodes.
 The display shows buttons labeled Force Plan and Unforce Plan.